-The main idea of digital banking was to provide customers with a way to access and manage their bank accounts and finances through the internet.
+The main idea of digital banking was to provide customers with a way to access each bank account for online businesses and manage them through the internet.
 And it is excellent to avoid going to the nearest ATM to check your balance every time you plan your spending.

 Thankfully, most established banking institutions have implemented internet banking to some degree.
 But when you still must go to an office to sign some papers for an operation, you realize that the company’s digital banking ecosystem still has a long way to go.